rev-net/memo/memo.md

 Learn more and reach us from RRG at [rev.eth.sucks](https://rev.eth.sucks).

 ### 2.6 FAQ

+#### How would revnets work in the context of traditional capitalization structures?

+Revnets can complement and enhance traditional equity structures, making them applicable not only to crypto-native companies but also to more conventional corporations and organizations.

+Corporations and associations like C-Corps, LLCs, UNAs, DAOs, and 501(c)(3) nonprofits can benefit from their own revnet.
+By involving customers and community members as active participants in their growth, these entities can drive new revenue streams and increase engagement.
+For instance, a traditional company could hold revnet tokens, aligning the success of the revnet with its own financial performance.

+These organizations can act as both token holders and split operators.
+As a token holder, a corporation benefits directly from the growth of the revnet, as its tokens appreciate in value.
+As a split operator, the organization can determine how much control it wants over the token supply:

+- **Full control:** The organization could set up the revnet to receive 100% of the tokens, allowing it to maintain full control over the token distribution and benefits.
+- **No Control:** Alternatively, it could choose to receive 0% of the tokens, relinquishing control to the broader community to encourage decentralized growth.
+- **Partial control:** The organization might opt for a middle ground, controlling a portion of the token supply for a set period.

+This flexibility allows traditional organizations to tailor the revnet to their specific needs and goals.

+Revnet Research Group (RRG) exemplifies this approach by taking a 40% split of the $REV revnet.
+This means RRG retains a significant stake in the revnet's growth while leaving 60% of the tokens to the broader community, incentivizing collective participation and shared success.

 #### Should I invest in RRG, $REV, or...?